 Participate in a Service Unit Ceremony

-You can plan these ceremonies as a troop or attend a service unit wide ceremony with other troops in your area.
-Attending a service unit Court of Awards is a great opportunity for girls in your troop to meet other Girl Scouts, especially troops in different grade levels and schools.
+You can plan these ceremonies as a troop or attend a service unit-wide ceremony with other troops in your area.
+Attending a service unit Court of Awards ceremony is a great opportunity for girls in your troop to meet other Girl Scouts, especially troops in different grade levels and from other schools.

 - Opening or closing meetings

 - Opening or closing special events

 - Beginning or closing a day

 - Honoring a special occasion or special person